BHazel/Encounter/README.md

 Encounter
 =========

 **A new version of Encounter is under development based on Node.js and Electron.
-The repository will be available here on GitHub shortly.**
+The repository can be found [here](https://github.com/BHazel/Encounter).**

 ![Encounter](wiki/encounter.png)